 Credit Ratings.
-In February, following our announcement that we planned to restate the Company's financial statements, Standard & Poor's Ratings Services ("S&P") placed on CreditWatch with negative implications the counterparty credit, senior debt, and preferred stock ratings of the Company; the counterparty credit and financial strength ratings on Renaissance Reinsurance; and the counterparty credit and financial strength ratings on DaVinci.
-In addition, A.M.
-Best Company, Inc. ("A.M.
-Best") placed under review with negative implications the issuer credit ratings of the senior debt, preferred stock and capital securities of the Company and also the financial strength ratings of the insurance and reinsurance subsidiaries of the Company.
+In February, following our announcement that we planned to restate the Company's financial statements, Standard & Poor's Ratings Services ("S&P") placed on CreditWatch with negative implications the counterparty credit, senior debt, and preferred stock ratings of the Company; the counterparty credit and financial strength ratings on Renaissance Reinsurance; and the counterparty credit and financial strength ratings of the senior debt, preferred stock and capital securities of the Company and also the financial strength ratings of the insurance and reinsurance subsidiaries of the Company.
 Further, Moody's Investors Service Inc. ("Moody's") revised from "stable" to "negative" the outlook for each of the insurance financial strength rating of Renaissance Reinsurance, and the senior debt, preferred stock and capital securities ratings of the Company.